Learn more about study options at UC and start your international study journey.

 Mr Shorten shared his excitement to be joining the University of Canberra, which has been recognised for its success in reducing inequalities.

-“My passion for my current portfolio is reflected in the values of the University, particularly their value of promoting accessibility and equity for all – this is a value very close to my heart,” Mr Shorten said.
+“My passion for my current portfolio is reflected in the values of the University, particularly in promoting accessibility and equity for all – this is very close to my heart,” Mr Shorten said.

 “Education changes lives.
 It is the modern means of how to take someone from disadvantage to advantage in a way nothing else in society can do.
 Universities have a critical role to play, and I’m excited to join the University of Canberra as Vice-Chancellor and President in February next year.”